themanual/blog/_posts/2014-01-24-typography-and-typesetting-the-web-edition.md

 ### Hyphenation

 When I first imported the previous issues’ articles and lessons — all of which I had previously read in print — on to the site, it occurred to me that I should try hyphenating the text[^ragged].
-It looked good, but _looking good_ wasn't enough to from a solid opinion, so I read some passages but still couldn’t detect any major faults with hyphenation, so it stayed on.
+It looked good, but _looking good_ wasn't enough to form a solid opinion, so I read some passages but still couldn’t detect any major faults with hyphenation, and it stayed on.

 Hyphenation didn’t make the cut, but it wasn't until I first set [“Perennial Design”][perennial] — which I hadn’t read before — and decided to read it in full on the browser that I my opinion reversed.
-As I was reading the article, it became increasingly obvious hyphenation had less than optimal results, and it was distracting and disrupting my reading.
+As I was reading the article, it became increasingly obvious that hyphenation had less than optimal results, and it was distracting and disrupting my reading.
 As it turns out, I hadn't _really read_ on the browser before — I thought I had, but reading a few passages is just not the same.
 Some problems are only caught and some judgments can only be made by being meticulous and thorough in observing the work, leaving no stone unturned.
 When setting type, there’s no substitute for reading.

 ### Indentation

 Hours before we launched, I decided to question a decision made long ago.
 Earlier in the process, as I was setting articles and lessons side by side, spacing consecutive paragraphs seemed like an obvious choice.
 Unlike articles, lessons don't usually have subheadings or quotations, and indenting paragraphs would create an impenetrable block of uninterrupted text[^lessons].

 However, as we were launching [“Perennial Design”][perennial] on its own, without a companion lesson, indented paragraphs had no reason not to be an viable choice, so I took some precious pre-launch time to see how they looked, and was surprisingly glad with the result.
-Not only it suits The Manual more,[^robin] evoking a more substantial feeling, as it also groups consecutive paragraphs nicely under a shared subheading, until the appearance of a new one imposes a break in the rhythm.
+Not only it suits The Manual more,[^robin] evoking a more substantial feeling, as it also groups consecutive paragraphs nicely under a common subheading, until the appearance of a new one imposes a break in the rhythm.

 The rationale for spacing paragraphs was one of consistency, but  different kinds of pieces have their own particular constraints.
-Finding a proper solution for each specific set of problems, however related, is a better option than attempting at a one-size-fits-all decision for the sake of visual consistency[^lesson-header].
+Finding a proper solution for each specific set of problems, however related, is a better option than attempting at a one-size-fits-all decision for the sake of consistency[^lesson-header].

 ## Observations